Skip to content

 Features

 • Per-repo color family.
-Each repository is assigned a distinct base hue, so different projects look clearly different.
+Each repository gets a distinct base hue, assigned from a shared registry so hues stay spread-apart and stable across sessions.

 • Per-worktree shade.
 Worktrees of the same repo share that hue but differ by a small lightness step, so they read as one family while staying tellable apart.
 The main worktree gets the base shade.